 Was it because he had a long neck and belonged to the Queen ?

-Or because of his graceful, elegant style and the fact he was born in the Dutch city of Utrecht ?
+Or because of his combination of a powerful, yet graceful and elegant style and the fact he was born in the Dutch city of Utrecht ?

 The golden boy of Italian football in the 1960s and 70s (indeed this was Rivera’s other nickname - “Bambino d'Oro”), but outspoken journalist Gianni Brera labelled him L’Abatino - the Little Abbot (an abbot being the head of a monastery) because he thought Rivera’s silky style was too nice and that he wasn’t willing to do the rough stuff!